Astor Fong: Biography

+Astor Fong is a third-generation Malaysian Chinese.
+She graduated from the University of Salford in the United Kingdom, majoring in psychology.
+She also completed courses in vocal music and music therapy at the Berklee College of Music in the United States, and studied drama under Olivia Yan and Jim Chim.

 Astor entered a number of singing competitions.
-She has won numerous music awards including California Red & BMG Hong Kong Singing Contest, and Hong Kong CASH Song Writers Quest.
+She has won numerous music awards including the championship in the California Red & BMG Hong Kong Singing Contest and also the 9th Hong Kong CASH Song Writers Quest.
+Other participants in the same competition included popular singers such as Raymond Cho, Peter Cheung, Wilfred Lau, Paisley Hu, and Susan Wong.

 Astor albums are released by Universal Music and several local record labels.

 She is most known as a former member of the pop band "T.J.T. (天織堂)".She sang the theme song of the broadcast drama by Commercial Radio Hong Kong.
 Astor songs entered the pop charts that won the CRHK Ultimate Song Chart Awards Presentation Most Popular New Group Bronze Award for the year 1995 as well as TVB Jade Solid Gold Best Ten Music Awards Presentation Most Popular Singer-Songwriter Bronze Award in 1996.

 Astor released her solo debut "ASTOR (ERSTE)" in 2008 by Add Music which covers of popular western songs, including "When I Dream", the theme song of the Asian film "Dragon Squad" which is the first Chinese film in the world to be included in the National Museum of the People's Republic of China as one of the top class collection items.
 Astor's talent was discovered again by the Japanese records S2S.
 The same name album "Erste" launched in Asia received critical acclaim.

 In 2009 by record producer Keith Yip appreciation, Astor joined Rock in Music and is released another album "forever young. forever love", immediately hailed as a new generation of Hi-Fi Diva in Asia.

 "Close To You (情真．遊戲．Close To You)" is her first original Cantonese album, a collaboration with top producers and musicians in Asia such as Ricky Fung, Jolland Chan, Sam Hui, Goh Kheng Long and Terence Teo, etc.

 Behind the scenes, Astor is also good at photography and design.
 She has served as image design and music production.
 As Hong Kong Post recognized designer, she was invited to design theme stamps.
 She was subsequently appointed as the record producer, concert producer as well as singing lecturer frequently.
 She also has participated in the movie music of "Beast Stalker" and "The Sniper".